elp4/vehicle_detection/README.md

 # Vehicle detection using YOLO, SSD or Faster R-CNN

-*This is a repository for my Diploma Thesis conducted in Aristotle University of Thessaloniki.*
+*This is a repository for my Diploma Thesis.*

 **Instructions:**\
 Before running the code adjust the following parameters: